Call 1-800-GOT-PESTS?

 What Do German Cockroaches Eat?

 German cockroaches are omnivores and will eat almost anything available.
-Their diet includes crumbs, grease, food scraps, and even non-food items like soap and toothpaste.
+Their diet includes crumbs, grease, food scraps, and even non-food items like glue, paper products, soap and toothpaste.
 Keeping your home clean and free of food debris is crucial in preventing these pests from finding a food source.

 Do German Cockroaches Fly?